2026 Conference: Great Plains Futures

 Prairie sun

-March 31-April 2, 2025, Lincoln, NE
+March 31-April 2, 2026, Lincoln, NE

 For five decades, the Center for Great Plains Studies has elevated the region as a place worthy of study, appreciation, and conservation.
 For our 50th anniversary, the annual Great Plains conference will celebrate our past and look to the next 50 years and beyond.
 This conference invites us to dream big about the future of people and land in our region.
 Join us for an interdisciplinary conference featuring keynotes, panels, workshops, and special events in Lincoln, Neb.
+As we look to explore the future of the region, keynotes and panels will focus on four interconnected themes: environmental futures, re-imagining the rural, Indigenous futures, and demographic change and migration.

 Parking